EragonJ/Trip.js/README.md

 * no default

 ### position
 What position would you prefer for the tripBlock.
+We support 9 different positions : e, w, n, s, screen-ne, screen-se, screen-sw, screen-nw, screen-center.
+To be clear, *e*, *w*, *n*, *s* are related to the sel, so for this use case, sel is *required*.
+For *screen-ne*, *screen-se*, *screen-sw*, *screen-nw* and *screen-center* are related to the screen (fixed in CSS), so in this case, you don't have to put sel.

 * Type: *String*
-* Default: `n` ( You can use e, w, n, s four positions )
+* Default: `n` ( You can use e, w, n, s, screen-ne, screen-se, screen-sw, screen-nw, screen-center 9 positions )

 ### delay
 You can delay longer / shoter for this step.
 You can assign `delay` in global options to change the default delay.